Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Chakravala or cyclic method

 \section{Chakravala or cyclic method}

 \lbb{3ra}

 \

-The Indian mathematician Bhaskara II described the first method to solve the Pell equation, called the {\it chakravala (or cyclic) method}, in the special case $x^2-61y^2=1$ (and some others examples).
-We shall present a variant of the algorithm, considering the version provided in \cite{Bar}, \cite{Ed} and \cite{wiki}.
+The Indian mathematician Bhaskara II described the first method to solve the Pell equation, known as the \textit{Chakravala (or cyclic) method}, specifically addressing the case $x^2 - 61y^2 = 1$ (among other examples).
+Here, we present a variant of the algorithm, considering the version provided in \cite{Bar}, \cite{Ed}, and \cite{wiki}.
 (Note: There are several variants depending on the signs; refer to Remark \ref{signo} for additional details.)